JuicyJuice1100/School-Project-Shit-n-Git/README.md

-# School Project Shit'n Git
+# School Projects
-# These are all the assignments and projects I did in school throughout my school career
+# These are some of the assignments and projects done early in my school career

+# I apologize in advance as this is not well ogranized but wanted to keep a history of these projects/assignments